eggsbenjamin/sainsburys-technical-test/README.md

 ```
 localhost:3000

-the defaut port is 3000 but this can e chaned in the config
+the defaut port is 3000 but this changed in the config

 ## Design Decisions